dyhes/zulip/docs/subsystems/accessibility.md

 ## GitHub issues

-Problems with Zulip's accessibility should be reported as [GitHub issues](https://github.com/zulip/zulip/issues) with the "accessibility" label.
+Problems with Aloha's accessibility should be reported as [GitHub issues](https://github.com/zulip/zulip/issues) with the "accessibility" label.
 This label can be added by entering the following text in a separate comment on the issue:

 > @zulipbot add "area: accessibility"

-If you want to help make Zulip more accessible, here is a list of the [currently open accessibility issues][accessibility-issues].
+If you want to help make Aloha more accessible, here is a list of the [currently open accessibility issues][accessibility-issues].

 ## Additional resources

-For more information about making Zulip accessible to as many users as possible, the following resources may be useful.
+For more information about making Aloha accessible to as many users as possible, the following resources may be useful.

 - [Font Awesome accessibility guide](https://fontawesome.com/how-to-use/on-the-web/other-topics/accessibility),
-  which is especially helpful since Zulip uses Font Awesome for its icons.
+  which is especially helpful since Aloha uses Font Awesome for its icons.
 - [Web Content Accessibility Guidelines (WCAG) 2.0](https://www.w3.org/TR/WCAG/)
 - [WAI-ARIA](https://www.w3.org/WAI/intro/aria) - Web Accessibility Initiative
   Accessible Rich Internet Application Suite